 Some doctors prescribe hormone therapy to ease the discomfort of night sweats, but many are working to develop nondrug approaches.
-Studies have shown that not smoking, maintaining a healthy weight, and using herbs like black cohosh may help, and Thurston notes that “the most effective behavioral treatment right now is hypnosis — believe it or not — with cooling suggestions.”
+Studies have shown that not smoking, maintaining a healthy weight, and using herbs like black cohosh may help.
+And Thurston notes that “the most effective behavioral treatment right now is hypnosis — believe it or not — with cooling suggestions.”

 What does the scent of sweat tell us?

-Sweat can also speak poorly of us: Research published in PLOS ONE in 2013 shows that women’s stress sweat can make men perceive them as less confident, competent, and trustworthy.
+Sweat can also speak poorly of us.
+Research published in PLOS ONE in 2013 shows that women’s stress sweat can make men perceive them as less confident, competent, and trustworthy.

-And a report published in Psychological Science finds that we can detect other people’s emotions, thanks to sweat.
+And a report published in Psychological Science found that we can detect other people’s emotions, thanks to sweat.
 In fact, researchers from Utrecht University in the Netherlands suspect that sweat’s scent actually makes emotions contagious.